 The score of the image (DOUBLE).
 The score can range from 0.0 to a very large number approaching infinity.
 The lower the score, the more closely the feature values of the target image match the feature values specified in the query.
 A score of 0.0 means an exact match.
-A score of -1 means that the image has not been cataloged.
+A score of a null value means that the image has not been cataloged; the depricated version of this UDF returns score of -1 when the image has not been cataloged.